-Do you know the number of calories in red wine?
-Because alcohol is a highly concentrated form of carbohydrate and contains a lot of sugar, it can pack a surprising punch.
+Who can name the number of number of calories in red wine?
+It's a popular misconception that there's less in wine than beer.
+And because alcohol is a highly concentrated form of carbohydrate and contains a lot of sugar, it can pack a surprising punch.

 How do the calories in red wine compare with other types of alcohol?
 Here's what other common drinks contain:

 It's not all bad, however.
-Red wine also contains flavonoids, powerful antioxidants that help to reduce the build up of atherosclerosis (fat on the inner walls of the arteries) - this is why many doctors recommend a glass per day for health reasons.
+Red wine also contains flavonoids, powerful antioxidants that help to reduce the build up of atherosclerosis (fat on the inner walls of the arteries) - this is why so many doctors recommended a glass per day for health reasons in the past.

 The problem is when people consume alcohol in large quantities.
 The recommendation in the UK is for no more than two to three units of alcohol a day for women and three to four units for men, with at least two or three alcohol-free days each week.